andreasabel/logic-and-types-meeting-2019/README.md

 To be confirmed: The lecture room has projector and whiteboards.

+## Talks

+- Peter: Universes in type theory (and in Agda), jww Thierry and Marc Bezem and Martin Escardo.

 ## Division meeting

 Possible topics for division meeting (from 2018, maybe not all of these):